-As it can be seen in Fig. 4, during the redistribution task, a file mapping must be made, in such way that if other process accesses to slices that have been written by the defragmentator, the system uses the new view.
+During the redistribution task, a file mapping must be made, in such way that if other process accesses to slices that have been written by the defragmentator, the system uses the new view.
 If such process accesses to slices that have not been written yet, the system uses the old view.
-The metafile represents the file view during the defragmentation process.

 On the other hand, it is very important that the system provides service to different processes that access to the same file in a point of time.
 This aspect is established by means of the coutilization semantic.
 Since MAPFS is based on UNIX, MAPFS offers a coutilization semantic very similar to the UNIX semantic.
-Thus, there exists an only file view.
+Thus, there exists an only fileview.
 For achieving an only image of the files, MAPFS locks processes accessing to blocks used by other process.
-In this sense, the defragmentator is considered as another process.
 This lock operation is made in a per-block basis, avoiding to reduce the parallelism.
-Fig. 5 shows this approach.